1. Invest-Safely.com

 Growing up, I was always good with money; I loved filling up my piggy bank.
 I would make like piles all over the floor; counting and recounting for hours.

-When I went off to college, I kept made tiny deposits into my savings account, balanced my checkbook, avoided bouncing checks, and didn't carry credit card balances.
+When I went off to college, I kept making tiny deposits into my savings account, balanced my checkbook, avoided bouncing checks, and didn't carry credit card balances.

 After graduating from college, I got a real job.
 And at first, it was all good.
 I suddenly had money to spend!
-But along with that real job, I got real bills.
+But along with that real job came real bills.
 In what seemed like an instant, I went from feeling rich to wondering what happened to my money every month.
 It was there...then it wasn't.

 Honestly, it made me angry that I didn't have control over my money.
 I was working hard, and had little to show for it.
 And I knew that if I couldn't handle the money I did have, I would never be able to handle the large amount of money I wanted.